newnix/nxes/README.md

 10. Look into creating a `printf(1)` builtin for more complex printing needs than just `$&echo`
 11. Consider changing variable/function binding syntax using more LISP-like forms, this would free up `=` from being a special character, which should make flags requiring '=' (e.g. `clang -std=c99`) more ergonomic than with the current parsing grammar. (having to do `'='` or similar)
 12. Flesh out job control mechanism, support exists for creating new process groups and background execution, but no means to switch from background to foreground currently exists
+13. Remove the dependency on GNU readline or libedit for common features like tab completion, making them optional for those who have a custom `.inputrc` that I have no intent to support.

 Some non-goals:
 1. Become a strict, functional programming language